-Fig. 9.1 The F-matrix makes a change of basis between the two differnt ways of describing the space spanned by the fusion of three anyon charges a, b, and c when they all fuse to e.
+Fig. 9.1 The F-matrix makes a change of basis between the two different ways of describing the space spanned by the fusion of three anyon charges a, b, and c when they all fuse to e.
 For fixed a, b, c and e, the matrix F is unitary in its subscripts d, f.
+One often uses the convention that the F matrix is defined to be zero if the fusion diagram is not allowed, i.e, if any of the fusion multiplicies N{ab}^d , N{bc}^e , N{bc}^f , N{af}^e are zero.
 This idea of change of basis is familiar from angular momentum addition where the F-matrix is known as a 6j symbol (note it has 6 indices).
-One can combine three objects with L^2 angular momenta values a, b and c in order to get L^2 angular momentum e, and quite similarly you can descibe this space in terms of a combined with b to get d (as in the left of Fig. 9.1) or in terms of b combined with c to get f (as in the right of Fig. 9.1).
+One can combine three objects with L^2 angular momenta values a, b and c in order to get L^2 angular momentum e, and quite similarly you can describe this space in terms of a combined with b to get d (as in the left of Fig. 9.1) or in terms of b combined with c to get f (as in the right of Fig. 9.1).
 In fact, even when studying TQFTs, sometimes people refer to F-matrices as 6j symbols.
-Example: Fibonacci Anyons Again we turn to the example of Fibonacci anyons for clarification.
+9.0.1 Example: Fibonacci Anyons Again we turn to the example of Fibonacci anyons for clarification.
 We imagine fusing together three τ particles.
 As shown in Fig. 8.10, there is a single state $|N\rangle$ in which the three fuse to the identity I. It should not matter if we choose to fuse the leftmost two anyons first, or the rightmost two.
 In either case there is only one possible state for the outcome.
 We can thus draw the simple identity shown in Fig. 9.2 The more interesting situation is the case where the three Fibonacci anyons fuse to τ .
 In this case, there is a two dimensional space of states, and this two dimensional space can be described in two ways.
-We can fuse the left two particles first to get either I (yielding overall state $|0\rangle$) or to
+We can fuse 9 1This chapter is crucial for the understanding of topological quantum systems.
+If there is one chapter to really study closely, this one is it!
+Don't worry too much about the appendices.
+2In cases where there are fusion multiplicities N{ab}^c greater than one (as in Fig. 8.12), each vertex gets an additional index which ranges from 1 to its multiplicity so that the F matrix gets additional indices as well.
+This case is discussed in section 9.1.2 3 The conventions for writing Fmatrices used in this chapter match that of Refs.
+Kitaev [2006] and Bonderson [2007].
+4Typically if a or b or c is the identity, then we choose a gauge so that F is the identity as well.
+See appendix 9.1.3.